ArdianSalihu/klein528/README.md

 - 👀 I’m interested in coding (BIGTIME)
 - 🌱 I’m currently learning HTML, CSS and Javascript
 - 💞️ I’m looking to collaborate on noone (for now)
-- 📫 How to reach me ...
+- 📫 How to reach me, E-Mail: ardian.sal@hotmail.com

 <!---
 klein528/klein528 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.